roman-milk/roman-milk.github.io/wifes-journey.md

  One last push and her face brushed across the upraised pelvis until the aroma was definitely strong enough to make her dizzy.
 Her mouth was over top of the leaking honey-hole and Sue formed her lips around the wet opening.
 Sue jabbed her tongue into the puffy labia and she heard the young woman cry.
 Without warning there was an abundance of juices and Sue sucked as hard as she could to make the young woman happy.

  Nadine never intended on climaxing so swiftly.
 She wanted to prolong the fantastic cunnilingus, but as soon as Sue's hot mouth closed over her gushing opening, convulsions started erupting deep inside her belly.
 Having the wife clean her husband's cum out of another woman's cunt was something Nadine wanted Ben to know.
 "Yes... fuck yes, eat me.
 Eat your husband's cum," she moaned.
 "I'm cumming... so hard.
 Drink my cum and Ben's cum."
-Report_Story #4